 What are the database options in C# when an application calls for the highest possible responsiveness?
 While not an exhaustive list of options, consider:

-"Pure" C# databases systems -- Embedded object-oriented databases written in C# deliver improved performance by eliminating impedance mismatch.
-However, as a language that is interpreted at run-time, C#'s performance can't compete with compiled C and C++, and this limitation binds all-C# databases.
+“Pure” C# database systems — embedded object-oriented databases written in C# deliver improved performance by eliminating impedance mismatch.
+However, as a language that is interpreted at run-time, C#’s performance can’t compete with compiled C and C++, and this limitation binds all-C# databases.

-The Native C# interface is included in the eXtremeDB In-Memory Database System and eXtremeDB Fusion download packages for Windows.
-Contact McObject to learn about availability with other eXtremeDB editions.
+The Native C# interface is included in all eXtremeDB packages for Windows.